-2.7 Is it possible for companies to involve healthcare professionals in market research exercises concerning possible launch materials for medicinal products as yet unauthorised?
+2.7 Is it possible for companies to involve healthcare professionals in market research exercises concerning possible launch materials for medicinal products or indications as yet unauthorised?
 If so, what limitations apply?
 Has any guideline been issued on market research of medicinal products?

 The Code for GPP allows accredited healthcare professionals to be hired to participate in clinical trial studies and other research.
-The Code states that under no circumstances can healthcare professionals, whatever their accreditation, be hired in order to induce the use, prescription, purchase or recommendation of a specific product or to influence the results of a clinical study.
+The Code states that under no circumstances can healthcare professionals, whatever their accreditation, be hired in order to induce the use, prescription (products and/or indications), purchase or recommendation of a specific product or to influence the results of a clinical study.
 The standards mentioned below in question 5.4 would also apply.